May. 08, 2019

 2. Do the scoop and swoop

-Once your bra is on, make sure your breasts are sitting in your bra cups properly.
+Once your bra is on, make sure your breasts are laying comfortably in the cups.

 How do you scoop and swoop?

-- Using the opposite hand for each breast (right hand with the left breast and left hand with the right breast), reach across and cup your hand underneath the opposite breast (scoop).
+- Using the opposite hand for each breast, reach across and cup your hand underneath the opposite breast (scoop).

-- Lift each breast (swoop) and position it comfortably in the cup while using your other hand to pull the wire toward you.
+- Lift each breast (swoop) and position it comfortably in the cup while using your other hand to position the underwire or band comfortably under the breast.
 A scoop, then a swoop, and you’ll be better supported.

 Sayonara, slipping straps.
 Make sure you’re tightening your shoulder straps every other month so they stay snugly in place—and so do you.

 - Move the sliders along the straps until the straps feel snug and comfortable on your shoulders.
 Not too tight that they dig in or add pressure to the shoulders.

 - Try on the bra to see if the straps are snug enough.
 Adjust again if needed.

 - Place the bra straps comfortably on the shoulders.
 Depending on the style, some straps will lay parallel to each other (like our 24/7 Classic T-Shirt Bra) while other straps will rest closer to the neck (like our 24/7 Classic Racerback Bra).